-This is a comprehensive course designed to develop the cognitive and psychomotor skills necessary for resuscitation of the adult.
-Strategies for managing and stabilizing the cardiopulmonary arrested patient will be included.
+This is a comprehensive Advanced Cardiac Life Support (ACLS) course with an emphasis on airway management.
+The course is designed to develop skills for resuscitation of the adult.
+It will include strategies for managing and stabilizing the cardiopulmonary arrested patient.
+The course may include certification based on American Heart Association standards.